Shuhaibm/Calendar/README.md

 ## Calendar

-All throughout highschool, my teachers **constantly** encouraged the use of agendas, but I never found the need to use one.
+All throughout highschool, I have been ecouraged to use agendas, but I never found the need to use one.
 However, once I entered university, it immediately became clear that an agenda would make my life much easier, and help me stay on top of classes.
 I began to print out a calendar every month, and list out all the things I needed to get done.
-These included:
-- Assignments
-- Forms/Paperwork
-- Meetings
-- Events

-I will stop wasting paper and take advantage of technology by creating a calendar application.
-I will use this application instead of what I have been doing up until now.
-The application will present a monthly calendar, where the user can add items to a specific day, and check them off when they have been completed.
+I will make a Calendar application that will allow me to do so, it will present a monthly calendar, where the user can add items to a specific day, and check them off when they have been completed.

 ## User Stories